jdelia/genesis-communities-cpt/readme.txt

 3. Sample Detail page for Genesis Communities CPT.

 ==Changelog==
+= 0.6.5 =
+Bug fix: Updated plugin stylesheet to correct centering on media queries for archive page.

 = 0.6.4 =
 Bug fix: New sorting options not initialized properly when updating to version 0.6.3